james david low |

 0.36

-Shows a warning if you are not using Wordpress permalinks
+Shows a warning if you are not using WordPress permalinks

-Should work on a wider variety of Wordpress setups (subdirectories etc.), but uploads must be a subdirectory of your Wordpress directory.
+Should work on a wider variety of WordPress setups (subdirectories etc.), but uploads must be a subdirectory of your WordPress directory.

 Should work with relative and absolute upload paths